-All applicants proposing a project within the boundaries of the Broadway Design Guide will file an application with the Department of City Planning at one of its Development Services Centers public counters, in accordance with Section 8.2.5 of Chapter 1A of the LAMC 13.00 E, after a consultation with Community Project Planning staff.
+All applicants proposing a project within the boundaries of the Broadway Design Guide will file an application with the Department of City Planning at one of its public counters, in accordance with Section 13.08 E, after a consultation with Community Planning staff.
 Applicants will find more details on the project review process below.
 The Department of City Planning will coordinate Design Guide applications with the following City entities as a part of the project compliance review process: